Competing in the DP World Tour Dubai Invitational

 Strong performance with a tie for 23rd at last month’s Nedbank Golf Challenge

-Jung Hwan Lee heads to Dubai.
+Lee Junghwan heads to Dubai.

 This season, he has already played in three DP World Tour events.
 He finished 71st at the Abu Dhabi HSBC Championship in November 2025, tied for 23rd at the Nedbank Golf Challenge in December, and tied for 68th at the Alfred Dunhill Championship.
-After taking a break following his appearance at the Alfred Dunhill Championship last month, he is returning to the DP World Tour after a one-month hiatus.
+After taking a break following the Alfred Dunhill Championship last month, he is returning to the DP World Tour after a one-month hiatus.

 Many of the world's top golfers will also participate.
-Rory McIlroy (Northern Ireland), who has achieved a career Grand Slam, defending champion Tommy Fleetwood, 2016 Masters winner Danny Willett (both from England), and 2018 Masters champion Patrick Reed (United States) are among the competitors.
-Padraig Harrington (Ireland), a three-time major champion, is also on the entry list.
-The tournament will be played as a pro-am event for three days, and on the final day, only 60 professional players will compete for the title.
+Rory McIlroy (Northern Ireland), who has achieved a career Grand Slam, defending champion Tommy Fleetwood, 2016 Masters winner Danny Willett (both from England), and 2018 Masters champion Patrick Reed (United States) are all in the field.
+Padraig Harrington (Ireland), a three-time major winner, is also on the entry list.
+The tournament will be played as a pro-am event for three days, with only 60 professional golfers competing for the title on the final day.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.